Rental Car Border Crossings from Tivat

 The Green Card Explained

-A Green Card is an international motor insurance certificate proving your vehicle is covered in the country you are entering.
-Without it, border guards will refuse entry and send you back.
-It is the single most important document for cross-border driving.
+A Green Card is an international motor insurance certificate that confirms your vehicle is covered in the country you are entering.
+It's commonly required when taking a rental car across borders in the region.

 Check the Green Card lists every country on your itinerary BEFORE you leave the airport.
 Turning back from a border 2 hours into your trip wastes a day.